Nonprofit Organization Management United States January 2026

 Engaged people are emotionally committed to their organization.
 These people stay at their organizations longer and are more productive and effective.
 Successful organizations have more engaged employees.

-This is in the top 50% compared with the overall average.
+This is in the bottom 49% compared with the overall average.

 How does Nonprofit Organization Management United States compare?

-People in Nonprofit Organization Management United States were much more positive than average regarding Social Connection.
+People in Nonprofit Organization Management United States were much more positive than average regarding Equity, Social Connection, and Work & Life Blend.

-On the lower side, people in Nonprofit Organization Management United States had much lower favorable scores than average in Decision Making, Equity, and Feedback & Recognition.
+On the lower side, people in Nonprofit Organization Management United States had much lower favorable scores than average in Decision Making, Feedback & Recognition, and Company Performance.

-People working in Nonprofit Organization Management United States are more engaged than Nonprofit Organization Management Europe, Hungary, Germany (200-500), and Turkey 1000+.
-People working in Nonprofit Organization Management United States are less engaged than Canada (0-100), Manufacturing Middle East & Africa, Middle East (500-1000), and Financial Services North America.
+People working in Nonprofit Organization Management United States are more engaged than Nonprofit Organization Management United Kingdom, Creative & Media Central Europe, Manufacturing Japan, and Computer Software Benelux.
+People working in Nonprofit Organization Management United States are less engaged than Creative & Media (0-100), Healthcare (500-1000), Manufacturing, and Aviation & Aerospace.

 Which questions matter the most?